 On a Prius I’ll just unbolt the inverter, disconnect the hoses and electrical connections, and lift the inverter out of the car.
 The Highlander has a big heavy inverter and it’s a tight squeeze out of its spot in the engine bay so I decided to save my back and use the engine hoist.

 After a little bit of disassembly the problem was pretty obvious.
 The picture below shows one of the terminals of the IPM discolored from overheating.
-The burnt terminal is one of the three terminals leading to the larger of the two electric motors and is part of the component replaced during the recall.
+The burnt terminal is one of the three terminals leading to the larger of the two electric motors, the MG2.
+This is the IPM Toyota replaced under recall.
 I suspect that the bolt wasn’t torqued properly, since this is presumably the new version of the IPM that doesn’t burn out.

 The harness goes to the IPM for the rear MG (motor/generator) for the 4-wheel drive.
-The terminal got so hot that it melted through the conduit and the insulation for the wires inside, causing them to short together.
+The hot terminal melted through the conduit and insulation for the wires inside, causing them to short together.

 YOU CAN’T BUY THIS PART OF THE INVERTER

-The harness isn’t available separately, so repair is the only option short of replacing the entire inverter, which is a $8225 part
+The harness isn’t available separately, so repair is the only option short of replacing the entire inverter.
+The inverter is $8225, which makes repair an appealing option.

 I stripped the wires back until I found un-oxidized copper wire, and then soldered in marine grade fine-strand wire with silicone insulation.
 Silicone insulation is very resistant to heat, but if this repair works out the wires shouldn’t be getting hot anymore.
 The nifty holder pictured below has a magnetic base and is one of my favorite tools.
 If you want one, check out my friend’s website http://www.thetoolnetwork.com/